Thorin's Map is an exquisite piece of art from the 3Foot7 Art Department.

 For the Weta Cave retail store we created a "shadowbox" frame to display the map with the Moon Runes illuminated.

-We used a small strip of LED lights (about 6-7 individual lights that are about 3-4mm each in a strip that is about 10cm long.)
-The strip is mounted to the black matte board behind the print (there is space between the backing board and the map itself).
+We used 6-7 small LED lights, approx 3-4mm in size, along a 10cm strip.
+The strip is mounted to the matte board behind the print (there is space between the backing board and the map itself).
 The LED strip is wired to a small powerbox that holds 8 AA batteries and a toggle on/off switch.
 This whole unit tucks up nicely in the back of the shadowbox.

-If you are not confident taking this on yourself, please discuss with your framer as this makes a really cool display.
+If you are not confident taking this on yourself, discuss with your framer - it makes for a really cool display!
 The parts are readily available from electronics retailers.